trevinwisaksana/urlshortener/README.md

 ```
 make server
 ```
 This will generate a container and database with the title `urlshortener`.
 Then we need to create a table on that database.
+To do that, run this SQL script on your database manager app.
 ```
 CREATE TABLE "urls" (
   "id" varchar(5) PRIMARY KEY,